Evolution of coherence and non-classicality under global environmental interaction: Evolution of Coherence and entanglement

-From the Fig.2, we see that entanglement decay also slows down with the increase in the strength of the global environmental interaction.
+From the Fig. 3, we see that entanglement decay also slows down with the increase in the strength of the global environmental interaction.
 For the limiting value $a=1$, after some initial decay, it also saturates like coherence.
 In this section, we have shown that the global system-bath interaction prolongs the lifetime of coherence and entanglement.
-With the increasing strength of the global part of the interaction (which is characterized by the parameter $a$ ), the lifetime of both the coherence and the entanglement increases.
-But we will show in the next section that the entanglement is much more vulnerable to environmental interaction than the coherence, as well as the Fisher information.
+With the increasing strength of the global part of the interaction (which is characterized by the parameter $a$ ), the lifetime of both the coherence and the entanglement increases. \\ Let us now consider the zero temperature situation.
+If we start from a maximally entangled state ($x=1$), we find that the entanglement can then be given by the expression $E(t)=e^{-(1-a)\gamma t}$.
+Which shows that entanglement decays exponentially.
+With the increase of the global interaction, the decay slows down and for the limiting case, it freezes.
+Similar to the case of coherence, here also the situation is a little different, when we start from an initial mixed state.
+Let us consider Werner state with $x=1/2$.
+In FIG. 4, we can see the evolution of entanglement with time.
+From the figure we can see that for zero temperature bath, there is a region of the evolution where entanglement is generated due to the global nature of the environmental interaction and it even surpasses the initial entanglement.